viviandotdev/ObsidianVault/40 Outputs/System Design/Design a News Feed.md

 #### System Components
-[[API Gateway is an abstraction layer between the front end and backend microservices that routes the request sent from the client to the correct backend service.]]- Centralized gateway that redirects client requests to the correct backend services/
+[[API Gateway]]- Centralized gateway that redirects client requests to the correct backend services/
 ## Publish Posts
 1. User makes a request to the endpoint **/publish**
 2. The request